ptins/A1/README.md

 python3 A1_script.py
 ```

-Regardless of the method used above, make sure to comment/uncomment out certain lines to avoid rate limits on Twitter's API.
+**Regardless of the method used above, make sure to comment/uncomment out certain lines to avoid rate limits on Twitter's API.**

 ### Task 1

 Task - Given a list of user IDs, please write a data crawler to collect the users' profile information.

-Make sure the following line is not commented out.
+Make sure the following line (cell 6) is executable/not commented out.

 ```
 [write_profile_information(user) for user in api.lookup_users(user_ids)]